Go to LINKS For Science Fair Projects

 - http://www.divediscover.whoi.edu/

 Expeditions to the sea floor.
-Join scientists as they dive to
+Although you can't join scientists as

-the mid-ocean ridge thousands of meters deep.
-Explore towering
+the mid-ocean ridge thousands of meters deep or explore towering

 underwater